Unsworth: Public services

 Before its the closing of its public enquiry counter in 2017, Unsworth residents had been able to access services in neighbouring Whitefield, however the nearest accessible police station to Unsworth is currently in Bury.
 A Police Community Support Officer is assigned directly to the village, along with an Inspector, a Police Sergeant, and a Police Constable.

 Public transport is co-ordinated by Transport for Greater Manchester.
-The 92 and 97 busses run along Hollins Lane, connecting the village with both Manchester and Bury, while the 93 and 135 to services between Bury and Manchester, along with the 95 service between Bury and Salford can be accessed from the Blackford Bridge bus stop on Unsworth's western boundary.
+The 97 bus runs along Hollins Lane, connecting the village with both Manchester and Bury, The 94 also runs between North Manchester General Hospital and Bury every hour, while the 135 to services between Bury and Manchester, along with the 95 service between Bury and Salford can be accessed from the Blackford Bridge bus stop on Unsworth's western boundary.

 Statutory emergency fire and rescue service is provided by the Greater Manchester Fire and Rescue Service, with the closest fire station being in Whitefield.

 Culture

 The home of the ancient Unsworth family was noted for containing an oak table and panel with carvings of Saint George and the Dragon, the Eagle and Child, the Lion and the Unicorn and the Unsworth Dragon connected with a local legend.
 Thomas Unsworth supposedly owned the house when a dragon ravaged the area.
 Bullets from guns had no effect but Thomas Unsworth mortally wounded the dragon by firing his dagger from a musket.
 The carvings on the panel and table were supposedly made with the dagger.
 The origin of the story may be related to the estate granted to a member of the family, possibly Thomas, for unknown military service.
 This legend, connected with the folklore of Bury, was the subject of a multimedia art installation, hosted by Bury Art Museum as part of the 2016 Transition Festival.

 The Pole (or Unsworth Pole) was named after the pitch pole fixed by the Earl of Derby which was greased each year for the village's pot fair which was last held over a century ago.
 The challenge was to climb the greased pole to claim the prize.
 The last known successful ascender was Adam Holt in 1900.
 The current pole is not the original which was blown over in a gale, falling into the Bay Horse Inn.

 Some local folklore suggests Robert Clive had ties to the area in his early years, however this appears to be false.
 The claim was first recorded by Francis Gerald Downing of Unsworth Vicarage in a self-published pamphlet.
 None of Clive's biographers make any reference to Unsworth.

 Public houses include the Bay Horse, the Queen Anne, the Hollins Bush Inn, and the Sir Robert Peel.
 Former public houses include The Dragon, referencing the Unsworth Dragon legend, which was converted into Co-Op food shop; and The Bridge Inn, at Blackford Bridge, which was demolished after it was irreparably damaged in a gas explosion in March 1998; and the Lord Clive making reference to Clive's alleged ties to the area, constructed in 1964 and demolished in 2020.